-Track One: Three weeks prior to the end of the second ARC 503 studio.
+Track One: Three weeks prior to the end of the student's second-to-last semester.

-Track Two: Three weeks prior to the end of the first ARC 503 studio.
+Track Two: Three weeks prior to the end of the student's second-to-last semester.

-Track Three: Three weeks prior to the end of the second ARC 503 studio.
+Track Three: Three weeks prior to the end of the student's second-to-last semester.